applied-ai-lab/genesis/README.md

 ```
 See `train.py` and the config files for the available flags.

+**NOTE:** If you train MONet with the default config flags, then the hyperparameters from our ICLR paper are used which are different from the ones in Burgess et al..
+If you want to use the training hyperparameters from Burgess et al., then you need to add the following flags: `--geco False --pixel_std1 0.09 --pixel_std2 0.11 --train_iter 1000000 --batch_size 64 --optimiser rmsprop`.

 #### Monitoring training
 TensorBoard logs are written to file with [TensorboardX](https://github.com/lanpa/tensorboardX).
 Run `tensorboard --logdir checkpoints` to monitor training.